MicrosoftDocs/sdk-api/sdk-api-src/content/windns/ns-windns-__unnamed_struct_40.md

 ### -field dwMappingFlag

-The WINS mapping flag that specifies whether the record must be included into the zone replication. <b>dwMappingFlag</b> must be one of these mutually exclusive values:
+The WINS mapping flag that specifies whether the record must be included in zone replication. <b>dwMappingFlag</b> must be one of these mutually exclusive values:

 <table>
 <tr>